-The bank has taken a strategic decision to focus on retail deposits (Current account, Albilad Account and saving account) due to their stickiness and diversity.
-Along with this, the Bank may rely on term deposit to some extent to plug funding gap while money growth is subsiding in KSA market and customers are becoming rate sensitive.
-For term Deposit, focus would be High Net worth individual (HNWI) clients.
-It is strategically planning to keep on complying with mandated limits such as the Financing to Deposit ratio requirements, LRR ratio, LCR and NSFR ratios as approved by the Board in the Internal Control Limit policy and regulatory requirements at periodic reporting dates
+The Bank has prepared a detailed Funding Strategy document.
+The funding strategy assess the funding requirements based on the projected balance sheet growth and the main sources of funding to support that growth.
+Along with normal projection, a sensitivity analysis of customer deposits is also included as these constitute the major source of funding for the Bank.
+Major portion of the funding requirements of the Bank is targeted to be met through customers' deposits.
+The Bank has taken a strategic decision to focus on retail deposits (Current, Bilad SAR & USD and saving) due to their stickiness and diversity.
+Along with this, bank may rely on Term deposit to some extent to plug funding gap while money growth is subsiding in KSA market and customers are becoming rate sensitive.
+For Term Deposit, focus would be High Net worth individual (HNWI) clients.
+The Bank ensures that the funding strategy is in line with compliance with the liquidity ratios like, the Financing to Deposit ratio requirements, LRR ratio, LCR and NSFR ratios as approved by the Board in the Internal Control Limit policy and regulatory requirements at periodic reporting dates.